MQTT is primarily a M2M protocol. It was originally designed for send sensor data from a remote oil field.

 Below is a screen shot example of a Python script output showing a simple single sensor sending an on/off message.

 In one run I configured the sensor to be chatty, and then in the second run to only send changes (non chatty).

 I’ve configured the script to count the bytes sent on the network.

 Notice that the chatty sensor send over 43KBytes of data in 30 minutes whereas the non-chatty sensor only sends 142 bytes.

 Combining Sensor Channels

-If you have for example several sensors e.g.20 do you publish sensor data for each sensor individually or combine them.
+If you have for example several sensors e.g.20 then do you publish sensor data for each sensor individually or do you combine them.

 So for example we could publish sensor data for each sensor on their own topic.